AmziLS/AmziProlog/Setup and getting started.md

 # Getting started with Amzi!
 Prolog

 A lot of care was taken to get you started as quickly and as simply as possible.
-The instructions have more detail to ensure you have the necessary information for trouble shooting, but are not complex.
+The instructions have more detail to ensure you have the necessary information for trouble shooting, but the basic steps are not complex.

 ## Amzi!
 Prolog Binary Distribution